glentner/SLiPy/README.md

         Essentially a wrapper to *deepcopy()*.
 To say SpectrumA = SpectrumB implies that SpectrumA *is* SpectrumB.
 If you want to create a new spectrum *equal* to another, say SpectrumA = SpectrumB.copy()

 #<a name=SimbadLoc></a>Simbad

 This module allows the user to query the SIMBAD astronomical database from inside Python or shell commands/scripts.
+It's four current major functions *Position*, *Distance*, *Sptype*, and *IDList* return real variables with appropriate types ready for use.

 As a shell script:

 ```
+$ Simbad.py

  usage: Simbad.py @Attribute <identifier> [**kwargs]

  The 'Attribute' points to a function within this module and indicates
  what is to be run.
 Execute 'Simbad.py @Attribute help' for usage details of
  a specific function.
 Currently available attributes are: `Position`,
  `Distance`, `Sptype` and `IDList`.

  The identifier names can be anything recognized by SIMBAD (e.g., Regulus,
  "alpha leo", "HD 121475", "del cyg", etc ...) if the name is two parts make
  sure to use quotation to enclose it.

  The **kwargs is the conventional reference to Python keyword arguments.
  These should be specific to the 'Attribute' being pointed to.
 ```

 The following objects/functions are available: